School Science Lessons

 In 2015, the European Food Standard Agency (EFSA) published its first full risk assessment of acrylamide in food, which found that the chemical potentially increases the risk of cancer for all age groups.

-The FSA explain: "This means that acrylamide might contribute to your lifetime risk of developing cancer, although it is not possible to estimate how big this contribution may be.
+FSA: "This means that acrylamide might contribute to your lifetime risk of developing cancer, but it is not possible to estimate how big this contribution may be.

 Eating too much processed and red meat, and cooking meat at high temperatures on grills and BBQs, could also increase your cancer risk.

-"Coffee has been shown, over and over again, to be a healthy beverage, " said William Murray, president and chief executive of the National Coffee Association, in reaction to the decision.
+"Coffee has been shown to be a healthy beverage." said William Murray, president the National Coffee Association, in reaction to the decision.

 A previous case resulted in potato-chip makers agreeing in 2008 to pay $3 million and remove acrylamide from their products.